StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 ### About persistence support

-By default, a FROST-Server chart is installed without permanent data persistence.
-Thus, if the Helm release or the `db` port is deleted, then all user data are lost.
+By default, the FROST-Server chart is installed without permanent data persistence.
+Thus, if the Helm release or the `db` port is deleted, then all user data is lost.
 You can enable permanent data persistence by using the `frost.db.volume.enabled` configuration key.
 For instance:

     $ helm install --set frost.db.volume.enabled=true storeconnect/frost-server

 Once permanent data persistence is enabled, the FROST-Server chart will claim a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that fits with its associated [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) value.
-By default, this value is set to `local` (thanks to the `.Values.frost.db.volume.storageClassName` configuration key) and bound to a [builtin local volume](./templates/db-local-volume.yaml) from within the cluster (defined by the `Values.frost.db.volume.local.nodeMountPath` configuration key).
+By default, this value is set to `local` (thanks to the `frost.db.volume.storageClassName` configuration key) and bound to a [builtin local volume](./templates/db-local-volume.yaml) from within the cluster (defined by the `frost.db.volume.local.nodeMountPath` configuration key).

-Warning, this default `local` StorageClass cannot be scaled (`replicas` must be always equal to 1).
+_Note: The default `local` StorageClass cannot be scaled._

-To change this default behaviour, set the `.Values.frost.db.volume.storageClassName` to point to your desired StorageClass.
+To change this default behaviour, set the `frost.db.volume.storageClassName` to point to your desired StorageClass.